 Rhagium mordax

-Habitat: Found from spring until autumn on umbellifers, hawthorn and elder in wooded locations.
-After mating the females oviposit eggs in cracks of tree bark usually where the wood is soft and starting to rot.
-The larvae make shallow galleries under the bark seldom entering the tissue that carries water and dissolved minerals upward through the tree.
-The young take 2-3 years to develop before reaching adulthood.
+The length of this beetle is between 13 to 22 mm.
+The mottled wing cases feature two large black spots.
+The antennae are relatively short for a long-horned beetle.
+This species is found from spring to autumn on plants such as umbellifers, hawthorn, and elder in forested areas.
+After mating, the females lay their eggs in the cracks of tree bark, typically in areas where the wood is soft and beginning to decay.
+The larvae create shallow galleries beneath the bark, rarely penetrating the tissue responsible for transporting water and dissolved minerals upward in the tree.
+The young take 2 to 3 years to mature before reaching adulthood.

 #